smilodon76/RXOS-amdOS-zergpool/README.md

 # For ZERGPOOL algo switching profit

-10 algos supported cryptonight_gpu cryptonight_haven equihash125 equihash144 equihash192 etchash ethash firopow kawpow verthash
+12 algos supported cryptonight_gpu cryptonight_haven equihash125 equihash144 equihash192 etchash ethash firopow heavyhash kawpow skein2 verthash

 type $ conf and write on globalminer zergpool GLOBALMINER=zergpool

 paste your wallet on ZWALLET= and coin payout to PAYCOIN=

+do not add the parameter ID= to passwd . it already exists with the hostname of each mining rig.

 type $ zbenches and change your average gpus hashrate.change it and on the fly.